Ref Finance is an open-source software.

 When a LP creates a new pool, the pool fee is customisable.
 Every pool has the same fee structure, as shown below.

-The Ref Finance ecosystem is primarily comprised of four types of users: traders, liquidity providers, stakers and developers.
+The Ref Finance ecosystem is primarily comprised of five types of users: traders, liquidity providers, stakers, lenders & borrowers, voters and developers.

 There are different types of traders interacting with the protocol: